DSU-Digital-Sound-Design/f-25-DAD-422-Audio-Production-III/content/lectures/week-9/atmos-logic.md

 ![](../surround-format.png)

-Changing the format here will change what each plugin can do.
-See the surround panner when changing surround formats, the speaker count changes.
+Changing the format here affects what each plugin and panner can do.
+When you set the project to a surround format (e.g., 7.1.2), the Surround Panner updates its speaker layout to match.

 ## I/O Assignments (Output/Speakers)